StevenEi/ReactListPractice/README.md

 ## Project Description

 This project is a grocery list app that utilizes the React library as it's UI framework.
 This is not a complicated app, the functionality of it is: you can add and remove groceries from a list.
-This was made for practice with Prop drilling and making components.
+This was made for practice with Prop drilling and making components. uses JSON server npm package for the backend

 # Table of Contents